Tinamú Montañero

 Highland Tinamou

-Habitat: The Highland Tinamou is primarily found in the montane and cloud forests.
-In Colombia, this species inhabits the higher elevation forests of the Andean region (1500 to 2000 m), where it can be found among dense undergrowth, humid floor and wet montane forest, and thick vegetation.
+Habitat: The Highland Tinamou is found in the montane and cloud forests.
+This species inhabits the higher elevation forests of the Andean region (1500 to 2000 m), where it can be found among dense undergrowth, humid floor and wet montane forest, and thick vegetation.

-Conservation Status: The conservation status of the Highland Tinamou in Colombia is of Least Concern.
+Conservation Status: The conservation status of the Highland Tinamou is of Least Concern.

 Distribution

-The species can be found in the montane and cloud forests of the Colombian Andes, particularly in the higher elevation areas.
-This distribution includes parts of the Andean mountain range in Colombia, where the Highland Tinamou inhabits dense undergrowth, thick vegetation, and forested slopes.
+The species can be found in the montane and cloud forests of the Andes at higher elevation areas.
+This distribution includes regions where the Highland Tinamou inhabits with dense undergrowth, thick vegetation, and forested slopes.

 Taxonomy